 1. Make sure your phone is fully charged before leaving for the Barbican

 2. Connect to our dedicated WiFi network 'LSO Half Six Fix' with the password 'LSOHalfSixFix'

 3. Set your phone to silent.
 We also recommend turning off auto screen lock and disabling push notifications

 4. Open the EnCue app

 5. You can sign in with Facebook or your email if you want to create an account.
 This lets you save slides to view later, or share them to Facebook.
 If you’d rather not create an account, select 'Skip'

 6. Select London from the list of available cities

 7. Tap 'Download Performance' then 'View Performance'.
-The notes will start automatically and will advance automatically during the performance – you can swipe left or right to browse content on your own, and re-sync with the performance at any time by tapping the EnCue icon in the lower left portion of the screen.
-You will know you are in sync when the icon is completely blue.
+The notes will start automatically and will advance automatically during the performance – you can swipe left or right to browse content on your own, and re-sync with the performance at any time by tapping the switch icon in the lower left portion of the screen.

 There is a user guide contained in the app which can be accessed by tapping the (?) icon in the top right of the screen.